SwiftCoderJoe/Aer/config/readme.md

         }
     }

+The lowest level category is the guild (server).
+You can configure this bot to behave differently in different guilds.
+Replace the default guild ID, so that your file looks like this:

+    {
+        "yourGuildIDHere" : {
+            "data" : "blah, blah, blah..."
+        },
+        "secondGuildIDIfYouHaveOne" : {
+            "data" : "blah, blah, blah..."
+        }
+    }

+If your bot is in multiple servers, you can add another Guild ID to the config file as shown above.
+Once you have inputted each Guild ID you want, you will be able to configure each category within each Guild/Server.
 This documentation will walk you through how to configure each category.

 ## points